 The Greek landscape has always been an ally or source of inspiration for foreign producers and directors.
 And if the Greek islands obviously have the lion’s share of cinema preferences, there are well-known films that have been shot in places like Meteora or famous chase scenes that were shot in the Attica land.

-Here is the 10 movies that were filmed in Greece
+Here are the 10 movies that were filmed in Greece

 1. The Girl and the Dolphin (1957)